nevillepark/trc/calls-to-action.md

 ## Reconciliation

-### Canadian Governments and the United Nations Declaration on the Rights of Indigenous People
+### Canadian Governments and the United Nations Declaration on the Rights of Indigenous Peoples

 **43\.** We call upon federal, provincial, territorial, and municipal governments to fully adopt and implement the United Nations Declaration on the Rights of Indigenous Peoples as the framework for reconciliation.